ocupop/dart4web/src/_guides/get-data.md

 Here are some resources to help with that common task.

 [Fetch Data Dynamically](/tutorials/get-data/fetch-data)
-: A tutorial that teaches you how to load data from a static file or from a server.
+: A tutorial that teaches you how to load JSON-formatted data from a static file or from a server.

 [Using Dart with JSON Web Services](/articles/get-data/json-web-service) : An article about how to consume JSON-based web services with Dart.